 Common illnesses in cats that can be prevented through vaccinations include feline flu and the feline leukaemia virus.

 With vet bills continually on the rise, it can be better to be safe than sorry.

 The average price for this is usually between £40 and £80 for a male, and between £50 and £100 for a female cat, but it does depend on location.

 Neutering and spaying not only prevents any unwanted pregnancies but can also help prevent tumours and other infections and diseases.

-Cats seek comfort and warmth when curling up for a catnap, and a comfortable bed can cost around £30.
+Cats seek comfort and warmth when curling up for a catnap and may appreciate a comfortable bed.
 Of course, as we all know, cats go wherever they please, so your cat may end up sleeping on the bed or cosied up on the rug by the fire anyway!

 If you are looking to get an indoor cat, a litter box with a scooper is an essential item to purchase ahead of time.
 Some vets advise that you should provide one extra litter box for your cat, as it may help to prevent inappropriate urination around the house.

 There are also many types of boxes to choose from, from open boxes to enclosed ones, for example.